edvinand/Orbit/README.md

 ```

 Note that TWI (Two Wire Interface) is another name for I2C.
 The reason for the two names has to do with trademarks and copyrights.
 Other than the name, they are identical.
-TWIM is short for Two Wire Interface Master, which is what we want to use.
+TWIM is short for "Two Wire Interface Master", which is what we want to use.
 Our sensor will be a Two Wire Interface Slave (TWIS), or an I2C slave.
 </br>
 Unfortunately, adding this config alone is not enough.
 It tells the nrfx drivers what instance of I2C we want to use.
 We also need to tell our compiler to actually enable the I2C0 peripheral.
 The way we do this is by creating a file in our project folder (`remote_controller`).
 Call it `nrf52840dk_nrf52840.overlay`.
 It needs to have that exact name, because when a .overlay file with the board name that we are using, it will take that file, and overwrite the default settings that you are found in the board file.
 </br>